Encoders - Hardware¶

 These encoders vary in how they are mounted to the mechanism in question.
 In addition to these types of encoders, many FRC mechanisms come with quadrature encoders integrated into their design.

 Shafted encoders have a sealed body with a shaft protruding out of it that must be coupled rotationally to a mechanism.
 This is often done with a helical beam coupling, or, more cheaply, with a length of flexible tubing (such as surgical tubing or pneumatic tubing), fastened with cable ties and/or adhesive at either end.
-Many commercial off-the-shelf FRC gearboxes have purpose-built mounting points for shafted encoders, such as the popular Grayhill 63r.
+Many commercial off-the-shelf FRC gearboxes have purpose-built mounting points for shafted encoders, such as the popular Grayhill 63r, pictured above.

 On-shaft encoders (such as the AMT103-V available through FIRST Choice) couple to a shaft by fitting around it, forming a friction coupling between the shaft and a rotating hub inside the encoder.